CVEK: Robust Estimation and Testing for Nonlinear Effects using Kernel Machine Ensemble: Robust estimation using kernel ensemble via CVEK

-Traditional practices for estimating $h$, Gaussian process regression using a single kernel function, tends to impose \emph{a priori} assumption on the mathematical property of $h$ by specifying the reproducing kernel function $k$ for $h \in \Hsc$.
-In this way, choosing a kernel function that is too restrictive or too flexible will lead to either model underfit or overfit, rendering the subsequent hypothesis tests not valid.
-Recently, \citep{liu_robust_2017} addressed the challenge by proposing Cross-Validated Ensemble of Kernels (CVEK), an ensemble-based estimator that adaptively learns the form of the main-effect kernel from data, and constructs an companion variance component test.
+Traditional applications of Gaussian process estimate $h$ using a single kernel function $k$ for $h \in \Hsc_k$, therefore imposing \emph{a priori} assumption on the mathematical properties of $h$ through $k$.
+In such case, choosing a kernel function that is too restrictive or too flexible will lead to either model underfit or overfit, rendering the subsequent hypothesis tests invalid.
+Recently, \cite{liu_robust_2017, liu_cross-validated_2019} addressed the challenge by proposing Cross-Validated Ensemble of Kernels (CVEK), an ensemble-based estimator that adaptively learns the form of the kernel function from data.
+CVEK estimates $h$ using the ensemble of GP predictions generated from a library of (fixed) base kernel functions $\{k_d\}_{d=1}^D$,